mco-gh/mco.dev/content/post/puzzles/onesandzeros.md

 I know of three ways to solve this problem:

 ### The Slow Search Method
-This approach starts with 225 and multiplies it by an ever-increasing sequence of integers looking for a number that contains only ones and zeros.
+This approach starts with 225 and multiplies it by an ever-increasing sequence of multiples looking for a number that contains only ones and zeros.
 Here’s the Python code to implement this method:

 ```python
 import time